-In addition to contributing some holiday DIY projects (like my agate wreath), I also styled my mantle for Hello Holiday.
+Styling a narrow mantle for the holidays is so tricky because there’s not a lot of space to create a fun, layered look but I’ve got a cute idea for anyone struggling with a tiny mantle – plus I’ve got a tutorial for how to dye bottle brush trees.
 My mantle is super narrow and has two unsightly vents that impede any efforts to make it look good, which is why I normally “style” it with a collection of rocks and call it a day!
-But I was up for the challenge of styling a narrow mantle because I knew this would be a perfect excuse to go crazy with DIY dyed bottle brush trees, which are small enough to spruce up (see what I did there?) even the skimpiest mantle.
+But I knew this would be a perfect excuse to go crazy with DIY dyed bottle brush trees, which are small enough to spruce up (see what I did there?) even the skimpiest mantle.

 I bleached and dyed most of the bottle brush trees various shades of mint and teal, but I left a few of the trees green.
-I clipped some real evergreen branches and arranged them in my huge West German pottery floor vase.
+I also clipped some real evergreen branches and arranged them in my huge West German pottery floor vase on my hearth, which was a way to add something impactful even though my mantle is narrow.

 - Lemax Pine trees (I used two packages of 21)*